prebid/Prebid.js/dev-docs/show-video-with-a-dfp-video-tag.md

 + video.js version 5.9.2
 + MailOnline videojs-vast-vpaid plugin version 2.0.2

+Also, you need to make sure to include the code below in your `adapters.json` when building Prebid.js.
+If you don't build Prebid.js with support for at least one video-enabled bidder, you will not be able to show any video ads.

+{% highlight js %}
+{
+  "appnexusAst" : {
+    "supportedMediaTypes" : ["video"]
+  }
+}
+{% endhighlight %}

 ## Implementation

 This section will take you through the code you need to write to show